ÇÁ¶û½º ¹Î¹ý

 The probationary period referred to in Article 21-17 shall be reduced to two years:

-1¡Æ As regards the alien who has successfully completed two years of university education in view of getting a
+1¡Æ As regards the alien who has successfully completed two years of university education in view of getting a diploma conferred by a French university or establishment of higher education;

 2¡Æ As regards the alien who gave or can give significant services to France owing to his competences and talents.